The Next Chapter: Master Classes for the Seasoned Professional

 AHEAD, through its conferences, webinars, and other resources, is recognized as a leader in providing professional development for disability services and resource personnel.
 For a number of years, highly experienced professionals have also asked for more content that pushes their development: that assists them in making nuanced decisions, staying current with legal and technological changes, engaging campus stakeholders, and gaining the respect necessary to redefine access on their campuses.

 The Next Chapter is a response to those requests.
 With four 3-day Master Classes, we invite institutional leaders and seasoned disability providers, with a solid understanding of the ADA and disability accommodation process, to join national-expert instructors for a deep dive into an “advanced” curriculum.
+Participants will register for one Class and spend the full three days engaging with that content.
 Programs include:

 - System Change: Advanced Advocacy for Access and Inclusion